Muterra/doc-golix/whitepaper.md

-**Draft warning:** this is a public draft **in-process** dated 23 Oct 2015, but should not be considered final.
+**Draft warning:** this is a public draft dated 27 Oct 2015, but should not be considered final.
 If you'd like to stay updated, consider joining our [mailing list](https://www.ethyr.net/mailing-signup.html).
 Our previous whitepaper was very shy on technical details and has been moved to a [design philosophy](/design_philosopy.md) document.

 # Introduction